 Curse of Watermarking

-Our analysis reveals two distinct behavioral shifts introduced by watermarking: guard amplification and guard attenuation.
+Watermarking causes two behavioral shifts: guard amplification and guard attenuation.
 In guard amplification, models become overly cautious, increasing refusal rates even for benign queries.
 In guard attenuation, increased helpfulness weakens the safety profile, making models more likely to produce unsafe outputs.

-These effects illustrate a fundamental trade-off: increasing watermark detectability tends to worsen alignment.
-We refer to this phenomenon as the Watermarking Dilemma.
+There’s a fundamental trade-off: stronger watermarks hurt alignment.
+We call this the Watermarking Dilemma.

-where $\epsilon$ captures the initial alignment degradation caused by watermarking and $n$ is the number of generations.
+where $\varepsilon$ captures the initial alignment degradation caused by watermarking and $n$ is the number of generations.

 Modified Gumbel Watermarking